pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                       during TLS/SSL handshake.
 If --no-verify client bypasses verification.
 Default: EnvVar PYWBEMCLI_VERIFY, or "--verify".

-      --ca-certs CACERTS              Certificates to be used for validating the certificate presented by the WBEM server during TLS/SSL handshake: FILE: Use the certs in the specified PEM file; DIR: Use the certs in the PEM files in the specified directory; "certifi" (pywbem 1.0 or later):
-                                      Use the certs provided by the certifi Python package; Default: EnvVar PYWBEMCLI_CA_CERTS, or "certifi" (pywbem 1.0 or later), or the certs in the PEM files in the first existing directory from from a list of system directories (pywbem before 1.0).
+      --ca-certs CACERTS              Certificates used to validate the certificate presented by the WBEM server during TLS/SSL handshake: FILE: Use the certs in the specified PEM file; DIR: Use the certs in the PEM files in the specified directory; "certifi" (pywbem 1.0 or later): Use the certs provided by the certifi Python package; Default: EnvVar PYWBEMCLI_CA_CERTS, or "certifi" (pywbem 1.0 or later), or the certs in the PEM files in the first existing directory from from a system defined list of directories (pywbem before 1.0).

       -c, --certfile FILE             Path name of a PEM file containing a X.509 client certificate that is used to enable TLS/SSL 2-way authentication by presenting the certificate to the WBEM server during